“How To” Instructions for Literacy Tutors

 These are to provide (hopefully) understanding and direction for teacher and tutors wishing to promote literacy instruction for any and all hoping to learn how to read, with background and perspectives on the entire process, how it works and proceeds

 Presentation Objective #1

-Identify the means for providing literacy skills to individuals with intellectual Disabilities who wish to learn how to read.
+Identify the means for providing literacy skills to individuals with Intellectual Disabilities (or anyone else) who wish to learn how to read.